Charcoal

 Hardwood Lump Charcoal

 Hardwood lump charcoal is just charcoal made from chunks of hardwood, usually oak, and pecan.
-With no fillers/additives to burn down, hardwood lump produces a lot less ash than charcoal briquettes.
+With no fillers/additives to burn down, hardwood lump produces significantly less ash than charcoal briquettes.
 It burns hotter and faster but more unevenly.
-The big difference is the real wood smoke that produces the smoky flavor.
+The key advantage is the authentic wood smoke that imparts a distinctive smoky flavor.

-Interestingly, even though lump charcoal comes from pure wood, it’s generally a better fuel for cooking than pure wood.
+Interestingly, even though lump charcoal comes from pure wood, it is generally considered superior for cooking compared to using raw firewood.
 Because of its high carbon content, charcoal has more potential energy, and when burned, it provides cooking heat that burns hotter, more steadily, and cleaner than dried wood.

 PROS

-• produces real wood smoke that adds a smoky flavor
+• Produces authentic wood smoke that enhances flavor

 CONS

-• many find lump pieces too small to use
+• Some users find that certain lump pieces are too small for practical use

 How much do I need?